sam2khatri/Wireless_Sensor_Net/README.md

 On the GN, I created a HTTP Web Server to get data from SN.
 From SN, HTTP POST requests are sent to the GN.

 NOTE: I have also uploaded the libraries you would need.
-I have also included a Firebase library for ESP32 in case you want make your server on ESP32
+I have also included a Firebase library for ESP32 in case you want make your server on ESP32.
+Rest of the libraries you can find included with Arduino IDE